 StepsMethod 1Method 1 of 4:Traveling by Automobile with Your Pet

 1Bring along a human companion.
 Traveling with your pet via automobile will be much easier if you don’t do it alone.
-If possible, take along a friend or member on your holiday road trip.
+If possible, take along a friend or family member on your holiday road trip.
 Your human companion will be able to help you with any issues that might arise, and can keep your pet company in the back seat if needed.[1]XTrustworthy SourceThe Humane Society of the United StatesNational organization devoted to the promotion of animal welfareGo to source

 2Don’t let your pet roam in the vehicle.
 If you are taking your pet on a holiday road trip, it’s important that they do not roam while you are driving.
 Allowing your pet to have free range of the vehicle can lead to accidents.
 For example, if your airbag deploys and your pet is in the front seat, it can cause injury.
 Instead, make sure you pet is in a kennel or carrier for the duration of the journey.[2]XResearch sourceAdvertisement